Continuing Competence Program

 In order to comply with legislation, Regulated Members must be proactive in their approach to learning and develop a Learning Plan prior to the upcoming registration year.
 The Medical Laboratory Technologists Profession Regulation stipulates:

-(b) a written learning plan that sets out the continuing competence goals of the regulated member for the next registration year and the continuing competence activities to be undertaken by the regulated member during that year to achieve the continuing competence goals;
+(b) a written Learning Plan that sets out the continuing competence goals of the Regulated Member for the next registration year and the continuing competence activities to be undertaken by the regulated member during that year to achieve the continuing competence goals; and

-There are many formats of CCPs among the regulated health professions.
+There are many formats of CCPs (e.g. credit-based) among the various regulated healthcare professions and the specific requirements for each are set out in legislation specific for the profession.
 There is a movement towards the CMLTA’s current format of Self-Assessment of Practice, whereby individuals identify competencies which may require growth or strengthening, and thereby apply a proactive approach to the development of Learning Plans.

 I attend many continuing education activities which are not applicable to my Learning Plan.
 Does the CMLTA recognize these additional activities?